fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_submodels.rst

 Using Python
 ************
-The second way to select submodels is by using Python.
+The second way to select submodels is to use Python.

 You may insert the following line at module level (i.e. **NOT in any class or function**):